 We asked our current first generation students what helped them with university life - here’s what they told us:

-Read our advice on everything from dealing with academic pressure to being yourself and 'imposter syndrome'.
+Read on everything from dealing with academic pressure to being yourself and 'imposter syndrome'.

 Coming from a lower-income family, cost was an issue and although I found taking out a student loan daunting, I know without it uni wouldn’t be an option.
 Budgeting was therefore important to me and I spent a lot of time looking at my income and how much I would be spending each week.